-FSHNMKTG 10104194 Visual Merchandising 3 Credits/Units
+FSHNMKTG 10104194 Visual Merchandising

 The principles and elements of design are incorporated into a hands-on approach to interior and exterior merchandise presentation.
 Coordination of the total sales promotion effort is emphasized.
 Students are required to build many types of displays.
+Recommended prerequisites: Apparel Marketing, 10104197 and Fashion Analysis, 10104195.

-FSHNMKTG 10104195 Fashion Analysis 2 Credits/Units
+FSHNMKTG 10104195 Fashion Analysis